zwepener/yt-dlp-api/README.md

 ## 📜 Requirements

 > [!IMPORTANT]
-> Although it is not strictly required to have a redis service, it is highly recommended as the API uses it to cache resolved urls to reduce calls to the internet (YouTube, Instagram, Facebook, etc.).
+> Although it is not strictly required to have a redis service, it is highly recommended as the API uses it to cache resolved urls to reduce requests to the internet (YouTube, Instagram, Facebook, etc.).

 ### When deploying using Docker (or Docker Compose)